Tinnitus Retraining Therapy: A Critical Review

 The brain has the ability to rewire and change.We can rewire the brain to filter out the tinnitus sound and reclassify it from “threat” to “not important”.
 This is habituation, or ‘passive extinction’.
 All we can do is understand the goal and use sound therapy religiously.

-Here are some of the foundational concepts you learn in TRT.
+Here are some of the foundational concepts you learn in tinnitus therapy treatment.

 Here are four additional concepts taught in the first session and reinforced in later TRT sessions [1]: